Aplagon Signed EIC-Accelerator Grant Agreement

-HELSINKI, June 7, 2022.
-Aplagon Oy (“Aplagon”), the Finnish pharmaceutical development company developing first-in-class vasculoprotective antithrombotic agents to treat vascular injury related blood vessel occlusions and tissue damage, today announced that its lead pharmaceutical agent, APAC, has been administered for the first time in a clinical study.
+HELSINKI, November 16, 2022.
+Aplagon Oy (Aplagon), the Finnish pharmaceutical development company developing first-in-class vasculoprotective antithrombotic agents (APACs) to treat vascular injury related blood vessel occlusions and tissue damage, today announced that it had signed an EIC Accelerator grant agreement (Grant Agreement) with the European Innovation Council and SMEs Executive Agency (EISMEA).

 – Ends –